Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - they chase the player

-They will retreat near settlements and avoid certain areas.
+They will retreat near settlements and avoid certain zones.

 We also added: